Kabbage Payments Guide For Small Businesses: How To Use Kabbage For Credit Card Payments

 - 2.5% payment processing charge per gift certificate

 That’s it!
-Payments made in cash or with paper checks don’t require processing, so there’s no charge to deposit them into your business checking account.
+Payments made in cash or with paper checks don’t require processing, so depositing them into your business checking account is free.
 At the moment, we aren’t aware of any other costs associated with using Kabbage Payments.
 However, this situation may change in the future as the service expands to include additional features that aren’t available yet.
 Also, please note that the 2.25% per transaction promotional rate that’s still advertised on the Kabbage Payments web page expired on June 30, 2021.

 While you’ll have to pay an inflated rate when accepting a debit card payment, most small business owners will find that they save money overall due to Kabbage Payments’ lack of additional monthly or annual fees.